korningf/git-pass/README.md

 Though this doesn't have to be the case, any callable command can do (python, go, ruby).

-Extensions will depend on the Worklow (see Workflow above), and our common IAC toolkit.
+Extensions will depend on the Workflow (see Workflow above), and our common IAC toolkit.

 For now, the only extension we require (which is bundled-in) is pass-file (file secrets).